ondrolexa/pypsbuilder/docs/psbuilders-tutorial.rst

 T-X and P-X pseudosections
 --------------------------

-You can create T-X and P-X pseudosection using exactly same steps like for
+You can create T-X and P-X pseudosection using exactly same steps like for P-T pseudosection using `txbuilder` or `pxbuilder`.